Operation Forager logistics: Shipping

 The provision of shipping to maintain the force was a critical problem.
-A staff study by Captain John F. Rees, the chief of the transportation section on the staff of the Commander in Chief of the Pacific Fleet, Admiral Chester W. Nimitz, estimated that this would require 120 cargo ships and 58 troop transports, of which only 18 and 22 respectively were on hand in April 1944.
-For the invasion of Saipan, 110 transport vessels were available: 37 attack transports (APA) and troop transports (AP); 11 attack cargo ships (AKA) and cargo ships (AK); 5 dock landing ships (LSD); 47 tank landing ships (LST); and 10 high-speed transports (APD).
+A staff study estimated this would require 120 cargo ships and 58 troop transports, of which only 18 and 22 respectively were on hand in April 1944.
+For the invasion of Saipan, 110 transport vessels were available.
+(Note: The transport fleet consisted of 37 attack transports (APA) and troop transports (AP); 11 attack cargo ships (AKA) and cargo ships (AK); 5 dock landing ships (LSD); 47 tank landing ships (LST); and 10 high-speed transports (APD).)
 They carried 74,986.6 MTON of cargo.
 Staging areas were widely separated; the 2nd Marine Division loaded at Hilo on the island of Hawaii; the 4th Marine Division at Kahului on Maui, and the 27th Infantry Division on Oahu.
+All the combatant ships involved in the operation were American, as were all but three auxiliary ships: there were two Dutch merchant vessels and a Norwegian whaler factory ship converted for use as an oil tanker.
+The Northern attack force for Saipan and Tinian consisted of 71,034 soldiers, sailors and marines; the Southern Attack Force for Guam, of 56,537.
+In addiation, there were 9,250 troops for the Guam garison, 23,616 for Saipan and 5,235 for Tinian.
+Thus, 165,672 troops were embarked.

-Combat loading, in which most urgently required cargo was stowed in ships' holds so as to be immediately accessible, was favoured for ships carrying the assault troops, but was not always possible due to the shortage of shipping.
-Some units of the V Amphibious Corps troops and the XXIV Corps Artillery found themselves travelling separately from their unit equipment, a highly undesirable scenario in a combat zone, but fully combat loading the entire force would have meant leaving up to 35 percent of their cargo behind.
+Combat loading, in which the most urgently required cargo was stowed in ships' holds so as to be immediately accessible, was favored for ships carrying assault troops, but was not always possible due to the shortage of shipping.
+Some units of the V Amphibious Corps and the XXIV Corps Artillery found themselves traveling separately from their unit equipment, a highly undesirable scenario in a combat zone, but fully combat loading the entire force would have meant leaving up to 35 percent of their equipment behind.
 Even then, there was insufficient cargo space, and the V Amphibious Corps was forced to make cuts to unit equipment.
 This fell most heavily on transport, which was bulky.
 Only 94 percent of ambulances, 83 percent of trucks, 71 percent of trailers and 75 percent of tractors could be taken to Saipan.